Ristafan/Text-Analytics-in-the-Digital-Humanities/README.md

-### README: Digital Humanities Reddit Gender Studies Project
+### Digital Humanities Reddit Gender Studies Project

 **Project Title:** A Comparative Analysis of Language Use in Gendered Political Communities on Reddit during Trump's Pre- and Post-Election 2024